Mass Torts

 Even in a large mass tort, individual facts can remain very important.
 A person’s medical history, exposure history, timing, diagnosis, records, and damages may all affect how a claim is evaluated.
 That is one reason mass tort cases are often handled differently from class actions.

 Some mass tort cases resolve through global or large-scale settlement programs, while others continue through litigation for extended periods.
-Settlement timing can depend on scientific evidence, court rulings, bellwether trial results, the number of filed claims, and disputes over causation or damages.
+Settlement timing can depend on scientific evidence, court rulings, early trial results, the number of filed claims, and disputes over causation or damages.

 Mass tort litigation can take years because it often involves complex scientific questions, large volumes of records, expert testimony, extensive motion practice, and many claimants.
 Courts may also need to resolve procedural issues across multiple jurisdictions before cases move toward resolution.